 Lise delivered a baby girl in January 2009 in Singapore.
 It is her second child, the first having being born in France.

-There are many excellent maternity and OB-GY in Singapore.
+There are many excellent maternity and OB-GY if you want to give birth in Singapore.
 I’d say the hardest thing is to pick one!

 You can go either public or private.
 The main difference is the cost if you are Singaporean or permanent resident.
 If you are a foreigner, the cost of delivering in a private or a public hospital will be very high as you do not benefit from the discount.
 Very few local heath insurances will cover for health costs related to pregnancy and delivery.